hunterloftis/newton/readme.md

 ### Arbitrary renderer

 Newton comes with a simple built-in canvas renderer for development and experimentation but allows you to render any way you like - including Canvas, WebGL, SVG, and CSS.
+Newton can even run simulations in node.js!